commercialhaskell/haskelldocumentation/content/vector.md

 usage: mutable vectors can be *much* more efficient for certain use cases.

-However, that's not the only dimension of choice you get in the vector package. vector itself defines three flavors: unboxed (`Data.Vector`/`Data.Vector.Mutable`), storable (`Data.Vector.Storable` and `Data.Vector.Storable.Mutable`), and unboxed (`Data.Vector.Unboxed` and `Data.Vector.Unboxed.Mutable`).
+However, that's not the only dimension of choice you get in the vector package. vector itself defines three flavors: boxed (`Data.Vector`/`Data.Vector.Mutable`), storable (`Data.Vector.Storable` and `Data.Vector.Storable.Mutable`), and unboxed (`Data.Vector.Unboxed` and `Data.Vector.Unboxed.Mutable`).
 (There's also technically primitive vectors,